DS202-at-ISU/lab-2-lab2team9/README.md

 # Lab report \#1

+TL;DR

+We all gave pretty similar answers as far as the question 1, variables, but we have a couple of different paths after that, which we explored.

 Follow the instructions posted at
 <https://ds202-at-isu.github.io/labs.html> for the lab assignment.
 The
 work is meant to be finished during the lab time, but you have time